-Based on what we’ve seen from the new version of Oak Hill, here are three players worth targeting at each level of the golf betting odds board: favorite, mid-tier and longshot.
+Based on what we’ve seen from the new version of Oak Hill, here are three players worth targeting at each level of the golf betting sites odds: favorite, mid-tier and longshot.

-Depending on the book, Scottie Scheffler and Jon Rahm are both the overwhelming favorites in this year’s PGA Championship field at around +700.
-Scheffler is even as low as +650 on Caesars Sportsbook.
+Depending on the book, Scottie Scheffler and Jon Rahm are both the overwhelming favorites in this year’s PGA Championship field at around 7/1.
+Scheffler is even as low as 13/2 with some betting apps.

 That’s all you need to know if you want to back Rambo to make it successive major victories.

 Recent form has also been a positive for Cantlay.
 He’s finished no worse than T-21 in his last eight events and at 18/1 with betting sites he looks to be worth a punt.

 Hatton has also been great at the marquee tournaments in 2023.
 He finished fourth at the Arnold Palmer Invite, second at The Players Championship and is coming off a T-3 at the Wells Fargo Championship and a T-5 at the AT&T Byron Nelson.

-His recent placements and overall strokes-gained data puts him near the top of the field this year, but his betting number is much further down the board, making him worth consideration this week.
+His recent placements and overall strokes-gained data puts him near the top of the field this year, but he is still an attractive price at 33/1 making him worth consideration this week.